dasha7879/ttc2/descriptions/stage4.md

     - `commentsPaid`: Tracks the number of comments that have been compensated.

 - Implement a function to calculate the eligible rewards for likes and comments that haven't been compensated yet and communicate this information to the master contract.
+- If there are no new likes or comments to reward, the post contract should throw an error.

 ### Security and Verification
 - Ensure that only legitimate requests from post contracts can trigger the reward distribution process in the master contract.